Thomas Dilward: Background

-Professional career
+Career

-Dilward was around three feet tall.
+Reports of Dilward's height ranged from just under 2 to 3 ft tall.
 He quickly developed talents to entertain people because this was the most promising plan to support himself.
 He could sing, dance, act, and play violin.
-Diverd went on to perform in blackface minstrelsy, which was considered a low form of entertainment, even in the mid-19th century.
+Dilward went on to perform in blackface minstrelsy, which was considered a low form of entertainment, even in the mid-19th century.
 Most of these shows featured white people using "blackface" to imitate African-Americans and consisted of comic skits, dancing, and music, but for most of the time relied on humor was at the expense of African Americans.
-Frederick Douglass, who was a contemporary social reformer, said of these minstrel shows that they comprised "filthy scum of white society, who have stolen from us a complexion denied to them by nature, in which to make money and pander to the corrupt taste of their fellow citizens."(Kuntz).
+Frederick Douglass, who was a contemporary social reformer, said of these minstrel shows that they comprised "filthy scum of white society, who have stolen from us a complexion denied to them by nature, in which to make money and pander to the corrupt taste of their fellow citizens."